mletras89/multiTile-architecture/README.md

 ### Memory Relocation Strategy

-In case a memory constraint exits, first the memory has to be constraint as follows (the method receives an integer number describing the number of stored bytes in the memory):
+In case a memory constraint exists, first the memory has to be constraint as follows (the method receives an integer number describing the number of stored bytes in the memory):
 ```c
 Architecture architecture = new Architecture("architecture","MemoryRelocation", 4, 1.0, 2);
 // set the memory sizes